Create your AI that knows when to say "I don't know." Try it on your data →

 Why Choose CustomGPT.ai Over ChatGPT for Document Uploading?

 While ChatGPT provides basic document upload capabilities, CustomGPT.ai offers a more comprehensive, secure, and scalable business solution.
-Here’s why you should consider CustomGPT.ai for your document management needs:
+When those documents represent your own knowledge base, you can use them to turn your documents into a personal AI clone.

 • Advanced Document Handling: CustomGPT.ai supports over 1400 document formats, including popular ones like PDF, HTML, and Microsoft Office documents, as well as audio and video formats.